2022 Maui Invitational

 The 2022 Maui Invitational Tournament was an early-season college basketball tournament that was played for the 39th time.
-The tournament began in 1984 and will be part of the 2022–23 NCAA Division I men's basketball season.
+The tournament began in 1984 and was part of the 2022–23 NCAA Division I men's basketball season.
 The tournament returned to Maui, Hawaii for the first time since 2019 due to the COVID-19 pandemic.
 The Championship Round featured the Arizona Wildcats & Creighton Bluejays.
 Arizona won their 3rd tournament title by a score of 81–79.
 Oumar Ballo was the tournament MVP, averaging 21.0 points, 10.7 rebounds & shot 79.4% from the field.
 The game was played at the Lahaina Civic Center in Maui from November 21 to 23, 2022.